dcanadillas/waypoint-tfc-agents/README.md

 waypoint logs -app agent-kubernetes
 ```

+## The manual process

+If you want to create every step by your own you can follow the following sections

-## Create an agent pool token in Terraform Cloud
+### Create an agent pool token in Terraform Cloud

-You need to edit or create an agent pool in Terraform Cloud and generate a pool token:
+You need to edit or create an agent pool in Terraform Cloud and generate a pool token.
+You can do it easily with the Terraform Cloud API as follows:

 * Creating the agents pool with the API (edit your `TFE_TOKEN` and `TFE_ORG` environment variables with your **organization name** and **organization token** from Terraform Cloud):
 ```bash